 As summer settles in, you’ll probably find that you’re using your air conditioning more often.
-Air conditioning is a real blessing in a hot climate, but if your system is noisy and not operating at peak efficiency you may also find it a source of irritation, particularly if you’re trying to work from home.
+Air conditioning is a real blessing in a hot climate, but if your HVAC system is noisy and not operating at peak efficiency you may also find it a source of irritation, particularly if you’re trying to work from home.

 There are many possible reasons why your air conditioning system is slowly driving you a little bit crazy.
 Let’s examine some of the common problems that generate unwanted noise, and look at how these problems can be addressed.

-You can expect your system to run frequently when the weather gets warm, but if your system is always running, or if it constantly cycles on and off, it could be an indication of serious problems.
+You can expect your HVAC system to run frequently when the weather gets warm, but if your system is always running, or if it constantly cycles on and off, it could be an indication of serious problems.

 - Cleaning is required.
 If the coils of your air conditioning system need to be cleaned, or if your air filters are dirty and clogged, your system may run constantly.